CathyQian/Data_Science/README.md

 ### Introduction
-This repository contains projects and notes in my data science journey since 2016.
+This repository contains projects and notes in my data science journey between 2016 and 2018.